Rampes Avant-Garde - Quebec - Montréal - Toronto Toll Free: 1 844 529-8871

 Can tempered glass really break on its own?

 Yes.
-Although rare, spontaneous breakage is a recognized phenomenon that has been documented by the architectural glass industry for decades.
+Although rare, spontaneous glass breakage is a recognized phenomenon that has been documented by the architectural glass industry for several decades.

 Does spontaneous breakage mean the glass was defective?

 Not necessarily.
-A fully compliant tempered glass panel may experience spontaneous breakage several years after installation.
+A fully compliant tempered glass panel may experience spontaneous breakage months or even years after installation.

-No. Heat Soak Testing significantly reduces the risk but cannot completely eliminate it.
+No. Heat Soak Testing significantly reduces the risk of spontaneous breakage caused by Nickel Sulfide (NiS) inclusions, but it cannot completely eliminate the risk.

 Technical and Scientific References